paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/methods.md

 (syst_4_3_5)=
 ## Petri Network

 Petri nets are a graphical technique for the representation and analysis of complex logical interactions among elements in a system.
-Petri nets allow describing the behaviour of a system by modelling the relationship between local states and local events Error: Reference source not found.
+Petri nets allow describing the behaviour of a system by modelling the relationship between local states and local events {cite:t}`sys-IEC-62551`.
 They are able to model the various states of the system and how it evolves from one state to another when events (failures, repairs, periodic tests, mission phases, etc.) occur.
-A detailed description of Petri networks can be found in {term}`IEC` 62551:2012  Error: Reference source not found.
+A detailed description of Petri networks can be found in {cite:t}`sys-IEC-62551`.

 ```{admonition} Under construction
 :class: todo